ITRS-Group/cordial/tools/geneos/docs/geneos_package_update.md

-  -I, --install          Install package updates if necessary -b, --base string      Base name for the symlink, defaults to active_prod (default "active_prod") -R, --restart          Restart all instances that may have an update applied (default true)
+  -I, --install          Install package updates if necessary -b, --base string      Base name for the symlink, defaults to active_prod (default "active_prod") -R, --restart          Restart all instances that may have an update applied (default true) -F, --force            Will also update and restart protected instances
 ```

 ## Examples